IT Support for Law Firms

 - “You need a server to be your print server.”

-The truth is, these few remaining utility functions can cost-effectively be moved to other cloud-based services (such as Microsoft Azure or Practice Next), truly eliminating any residual need for on-premise servers.
-Unfortunately, we’ve witnessed local IT firms cling to onsite servers to keep their management fees and revenue intact.
+The truth is, these few remaining utility functions can be cost-effectively moved to other cloud-based services (such as Microsoft Azure or Practice Next), truly eliminating any residual need for on-premise servers.

-If you’ve moved all data, documents and apps to the cloud, make no mistake: You no longer need onsite servers, or the ongoing cost to maintain them.
+If you’ve moved all data, documents and apps to the cloud, make no mistake: You no longer need onsite servers or the ongoing cost to maintain them.

 Related: